-Benj Arriola, everyone love this smiling, super accommodating and super friendly man whose name will forever be attached to Search Engine Optimization, SEO Philippines in particular.
-This is my first interview on my SEO blog, so I am thrilled to be able to ask Sir Benj Arriola for an interview.
+Benj Arriola, everyone love this smiling, super accommodating and friendly SEO guru whose name will forever be attached to Search Engine Optimization, SEO Philippines in particular.
+This is my first interview on SEOteky, so I am thrilled that I am doing this with Sir Benj Arriola.

 How did you start your career in Search Engine Optimization?